maggie5jones/maggie5jones/README.md

 <h3 align="center">i'm studying cs & math at Harvey Mudd, have interned at Northrop Grumman & Meta, and love building cool things!</h3>

 <p align="center">
-  I extensively use Rust, Python, and C# I am also proficient in R, SQL, C++, and Java.
+  i extensively use Rust, Python, and C#, but i am also proficient in R, SQL, C++, and Java! i also love making games and am skilled in Unity and Godot4 engines!
 </p>

 <h1 align="center">how do i use GitHub?</h3>